-The executive committee consists of Barbara Resch and Maria Elisabeth Schaeffler-Thumann as well as Georg F. W. Schaeffler, Salvatore Vicari, Jürgen Wechsler, and Prof. TU Graz e.h.
+The presidential committee consists of Georg F. W. Schaeffler (chairman), Sabine Bendiek, Barbara Resch, Ulrich Schöpplein, Jürgen Wechsler, and Prof. TU Graz e.h.
 KR Ing.
-Siegfried Wolf; Georg F. W. Schaeffler is the committee's chairman.
-The executive committee advises and assists the Chairman of the Supervisory Board and his Deputy in their Supervisory Board responsibilities.
+Siegfried Wolf.
+The presidential committee advises and assists the Chairman of the Supervisory Board and his Deputies in their Supervisory Board responsibilities.
 It prepares the meetings of the Supervisory Board.
-Another significant responsibility of the executive committee is preparing personnel decisions to be made by the Supervisory Board.
+Another significant responsibility of the presidential committee is preparing personnel decisions to be made by the Supervisory Board.
 It makes recommendations regarding new appointments or reappointments to and dismissals from the Board of Managing Directors.
-It also prepares the Supervisory Board's decision regarding the remuneration system and individual remuneration of the members of the Board of Managing

-Directors.
-In addition, the executive committee passes resolutions regarding the approval of certain legal transactions and measures specified in the Supervisory Board's internal rules of procedure on behalf of the Supervisory Board, to the extent such delegation is not prohibited by section 107 (3) (3) AktG.
+It also prepares the Supervisory Board's decision regarding the remuneration system and individual remuneration of the members of the Board of Managing Directors.
+In addition, the presidential committee passes resolutions regarding the approval of certain legal transactions and measures specified in the Supervisory Board's internal rules of procedure on behalf of the Supervisory Board, to the extent such delegation is not prohibited by section 107 (3) (7) AktG.

+The members of the audit committee are Robin Stalker (chairman), Dr. Holger Engelmann, Andrea Grimm as well as Thomas Höhn, Georg F. W. Schaeffler, and Jürgen Wechsler.
 The audit committee is responsible for preparing the Supervisory Board's decision on adoption of the separate financial statements and approval of the consolidated financial statements.
 The audit committee mainly deals with the review of the company's financial reports, monitoring the financial reporting process, effectiveness of the internal control system, the risk management system, and the internal audit system, as well as with the financial statement audit and compliance.
-It is responsible for the preliminary review of the separate and consolidated financial statements, the management report, the group management report and the combined management report (including CSR reporting), the proposals for the appropriation of earnings, and for discussing the long-form audit report with the auditors.
-It is also responsible for the preliminary review of the report on relations with affiliated companies and the non-financial report as well as for preparing the Supervisory Board's nomination of the auditors to be appointed by the annual general meeting.
+It is responsible for preparing the Supervisory Board's decision on adoption of the separate financial statements and approval of the consolidated financial statements.
+For this purpose, it is responsible for the preliminary review of the separate and consolidated financial statements, the combined management report and the group management report, the proposals for the appropriation of earnings, and for discussing the long-form audit report with the auditors.
+It is also responsible for the preliminary review of the non-financial report as well as the preliminary review of the report on relations with affiliated companies and for preparing the Supervisory Board's nomination of the auditors to be appointed by the annual general meeting.